apache/flink/docs/dev/table/common.md

 * Converting a `DataStream` or `DataSet` into a `Table`
 * Holding a reference to an `ExecutionEnvironment` or `StreamExecutionEnvironment`

 A `Table` is always bound to a specific `TableEnvironment`.
-It is not process tables of different TableEnvironments in the same query, e.g., to join or union them.
+It is not possible to combine tables of different TableEnvironments in the same query, e.g., to join or union them.

 A `TableEnvironment` is created by calling the static `TableEnvironment.getTableEnvironment()` method with a `StreamExecutionEnvironment` or an `ExecutionEnvironment` and an optional `TableConfig`.
 The `TableConfig` can be used to configure the `TableEnvironment` or to customize the query optimization and translation process (see [Query Optimization](#query-optimization)).